 "I will," she agreed as she stuffed the tiny tube of nasty-wax back into her gargantuan backpack.
 "Are you sure you don't want to come with me?
 I'll only be gone a day or so . . . ."

 "Go, already, will you?
-You're giving me a headache."
+All your yappin's giving me a headache."

 "I see," she shot back stiffly.
 "Maybe I'll stay a week or two . . .
 I do need to catch up on my classes, anyway."

 Her laughter cut him off, filling the air like the sounds of tiny ringing bells.
 "You'll what, InuYasha?
-There isn't much you could do, if I don't come back right away.
+There isn't much you can do, if I don't come back right away.
+After all, you'd have to come through the well to my time to get me, and you ha-a-a-ate my time, remember?
 You're all bark and no bite, you know."

 Face shifting into his signature pout, the hanyou snorted indelicately and shoved his arms together under the sleeves of his haori.
 "Keh!
-You'll see, Kagome.
-Just stay gone a day too long, and we'll see."
+All right, Kagome, just stay gone a day too long, and see what happens."